-During the Lunar New Year, the kind of foods served and the gifts guests should bring when visiting friends and family are important customs to consider.
-These are some traditional dishes and foods you can find in a Chinese home during this festive season.
+During Chinese New Year, the kinds of foods served and the gifts guests should bring when visiting friends and family are important customs to consider.
+These are some traditional dishes and food items you can find in a Chinese home during this festive season.

 Photo credit: Pinterest

 Did you know that dumplings have a history dating back more than 1,800 years?
 Widely popular in China, especially in the north, it is traditional for Chinese families to make and eat dumplings together on CNY Eve.
 Formed in the shape of a Chinese silver ingot, it is said that the more dumplings you shove into your mouth, the more wealth you will accumulate in the new year!